 We seek your comments on this document.

-As a community we may only succeed if we walk together.
-We do have methods in order to deal with the very real challenges that the Web harbors for society, however, without the attention beyond our community this knowledge is in danger to remain underused.
+As a community we will only succeed if we walk together.
+We have the experience, understanding and methods to deal with the very real challenges that the Web harbors for society, however, without the attention beyond our community this knowledge is in danger of remaining underused.

 We seek your endorsements on this document.

-We seek the impossible.
-Picking the wisdom of all Web Scientists and arriving at a consolidated document.
-We want to open a discussion of Web Scientists for the benefit of our community and we assure you that we intend to reflect the outcome in the next version of our current draft document.
-However, we do not want to overpromise, hence we want to raise the issue now that even valuable thinking might not end up in the final document
+We know that we seek the impossible: harnessing the wisdom of all Web Scientists and arriving at a single shared document.
+Nonetheless, we want to open the discussion for the benefit of our community and we assure you that we intend to reflect the outcome in the next version of our current draft.
+Some valuable input may not appear directly in the next draft, but should definitely be the starting point for future work on our shared journey towards the web we want!

 Action item on you.

-Download the current version of the manifesto here
+Download the current version of the manifesto 10_Years_of_Web_Science___Dagstuhl_Manifesto

 Comment and discuss with other Web Scientists in the comment section below!